 By the time Levy gained full control of Monticello, it was but a pale shadow of what it had been twenty years earlier in 1858, when Uriah had written his will.
 Where Uriah had bought surrounding property to build up the estate, Jefferson could only gain title to about the same holding that Barclay had passed on, the house and 218 acres.
 The house was in terrible shape, and the grounds had been untended for years.
 He bought up an additional 500 acres surrounding the estate which, while not restoring it to either the size at the time of Jefferson or even of his uncle, still gave Monticello greater breathing space.
 After several years of intense effort, he finally managed to dislodge Joel Wheeler, and to secure as overseer a man who was as devoted to the restoration of Monticello as he was, Thomas L. Rhodes.
 The combination of Rhodes' engineering and architectural ability and Levy's financial resources, gradually brought Monticello back to life.
 Windows were repaired, the house repainted, internal and external renovations took place, and the grounds replanted according to Mr. Jefferson's original plans.

 Levy was of two minds, however, as to how to decorate the house.
 On the one hand he apparently attempted to purchase Jeffersonian artifacts whenever possible.
 During the war, for example, vandals had carried off the handsome Wedgwood inserts in the Dining Room mantel.
 Levy contacted the Wedgwood factory and had a new set made.
 Levy maintained an agent in Europe for the purpose of purchasing furniture and works of art, though these seemed to have been divided between Jeffersonian period pieces and that of the late Victorian era.
 Unlike his uncle, Jefferson Levy did spend at least four mouths of every year up on the little mountain.
 It was his summer home, and in it he honored his uncle as much as he honored Mr. Jefferson.
 A full-length portrait of the commodore hung in the front hall, while nearby stood a model of the ship Vandalia, which under Uriah Levy's command had been the first ship in the Navy to abolish flogging.
 Jefferson's entertainment rooms, according to William Adams, "took on the over-stuffed appearance of a Parisian banker's country house during Napoleon III's Second Empire.
-Elaborate imported chandeliers, mirrors, sideboards, and a spectacularly bedizened bed a la Madame du Barry decorated the hall, parlor, Dining Room, and Jefferson's bedroom."
+Elaborate imported chandeliers, mirrors, sideboards, and a spectacularly bedizened bed a la Madame du Barry decorated the Hall, Parlor, Dining Room, and Jefferson's bed Chamber."
 Levy also kept up some customs from Jefferson's time.
 Originally the road up to the house was so narrow that only one carriage could pass at a time, so that whenever anyone went up or down the road, a servant would ring a great gong as a warning.
 Jefferson Levy built a back road so that people could go down in safety, but nonetheless kept up the custom of having the gatekeeper bang the gong whenever a visitor arrived.
 And, as he proudly told a congressional committee, he still burned candles at Monticello as had the house's original builder.

 Although only a part-time resident, Levy took an active role in the life of nearby Charlottesville.
 In 1880 he restored the Town Hall, which had been built in 1852 as a theater, and renamed it the Levy Opera House.
 The structure is still standing.
 Every Fourth of July he would hold an open house for the residents of the community, and after he read the Declaration of Independence there would be fireworks and refreshments.
 He allowed many groups use of the estate for events, and also was quite generous in allowing an almost unbroken stream of visitors to come up the mountain to pay homage to Mr. Jefferson.
 By 1900, some accounts report that as many as 60 people a day would show up at Monticello, almost 22,000 a year.
 By then, he and Rhodes had completed the bulk of their work, and Monticello was in better shape than it had been since 1809.
 If any one deserves the title of "Savior of Monticello," it must surely he Jefferson Monroe Levy.